chrisparsons83/FFDiscordClub/rules.md

 19.1c.
 If the ruling in question is pertinent to all leagues, these rules may be amended by the Commissioners for clarification going forward.

 19.2.
 Any rules changes may be suggested to the Commissioners by members, but all rules changes will ultimately be determined by the Commissioners.

+19.3.
+If there is a discrepancy between the published rules on this ruleset and the settings within the website hosting the leagues, the commissioners reserve the right to amend these rules mid-season to match the settings on the website hosting the leagues.